 Get Help Today

 I was shocked by what I’d learned.
 My hearing ability had decreased by over 30% and I was firmly informed that I should have sought medical help the moment I realized something was amiss.
 We implore you to do the same.
+“More than 90% of newborns in the United States are now being screened for hearing loss,” Danielle S. Ross, PhD and co-authors said.
 Once a loss has begun, depending on the circumstances you can expect the issue to amplify relatively quickly.
 It’s a terrifying prospect, but what’s scarier is the thought of not doing anything about it until a great deal of damage has occurred.
 You have a better choice, so don’t let that happen.
 Even if you’re in a rut because you’ve already suffered a large amount of damage to your hearing, it isn’t too late.
 Schedule an appointment and start down the path to renewed clarity!